silbermm/beamring/README.md

 *BUT*

 There are some improvements and features that may make sense:

-* I need to add a Terms of Service to indicate that we don't tolerate sites that are or promote intolerance.
 * I would like to add an RSS feed that aggregates all the sites RSS feeds together at some point.
 * Adding Metrics for each site could be nice.